 this was caused by a flush on dirty in the CdmUserHelper.createAuthorityFor() method

-#1 Updated by Andreas Kohlbecker over 1 year ago
+#1 Updated by Andreas Kohlbecker about 2 years ago

 - Description updated (diff)